pauplestudios/starcat-review/README.txt

 == Change Log ==

+= 0.5 =
+* Feature: Comparison Table Addon (sold also as a Bundle)
+* Fix: Multisite issues

-= 0.4 =
+= 0.4.1 =
-Fix: Fixed an issue with non-logged-in user reviews
+* Fix: Fixed an issue with non-logged-in user reviews

 = 0.4 =
 * Feature: Non-logged in user reviews
 * Feature: Support for Notification addon (sold via Bundle)